SaxenaNishant/Projects/README.md

 # Projects

-This repo is basicall related to the following items :-
+This repo is basically related to the following items :-
 ## Vanila JS :-
  List of vanila js projects combining them together into a single projects also contain AJAX api call methods
  ## React JS :-